 Step 2: Submit licensing approvals, where required

-For certain types of activities, entrepreneurs must seek licensing approvals from the relevant authorities before they can start a company in Dubai.
+For certain types of activities, entrepreneurs must seek licensing approvals from the relevant authorities before they can open a company in Dubai.
 These licensing approvals must be submitted at the time of the renewal of the DED license.

-- Example: In the case of transport-related businesses, license approvals are handled by the Roads and Transport Authority.
+- In the case of transport-related businesses, license approvals are handled by the Roads and Transport Authority.
 The policy specifically applies to businesses that provide one or more of the following services: Taxi Services, Luxury Motor Vehicles Services, Car Rental, Non-emergency transport services, Out-Bound Tour Operators and In-Bound Tour Operators.

 - Other businesses that may need license approvals include healthcare companies, who would need approval from the Dubai Health Authority, and telecom firms, who would get approval from the Telecommunications Regulations Authority, among others.